julian10m/julian10m.github.io/index.md

 * a _Researcher_ at the ICube Laboratory in the [*Networks* Team](http://icube-reseaux.unistra.fr/fr/index.php/Accueil).
 * an _Assistant Teacher_ in the engineering school [Telecom Physique Strasbourg](http://www.telecom-physique.fr/).

-> I feel a little bit like Clak Kent, wouldn't you too?
+> I feel a little bit like Clark Kent, but wouldn't you too?

+Before leaving, voilà my [CV](https://github.com/julian10m/julian10m.github.io/) :)